 From the moment he reached New France, Marsolet probably divided his activities between the posts at Tadoussac, Quebec, Trois-Rivières, and the Algonkin villages of the Ottawa River region, living with the Indians in the greatest licence and continually on the look-out for substantial profits.
 This at least is what Champlain hinted at in 1629, when he accused Marsolet and Brûlé of remaining “without religion, eating meat on Friday and Saturday,” of indulging themselves “in unrestrained debauchery and libertinism,” and especially of having “betrayed their King and sold their country” for love of money, by putting themselves at the disposal of the English when Quebec was taken by the Kirke brothers.

 Nevertheless, the interpreter was soon to abandon his prejudices.
 By about 1636 there seemed to be no possibility that the movement towards populating and evangelizing the country would be checked, although it was still only at its beginning.
 Marsolet sided with the general opinion and resolved to settle down.
-In 1636 or 1637 (we know the first child was baptized on 22 Feb.
-1638) he married Marie Le Barbier, and on 6 Oct.
-1637 took possession of the seigneury of Bellechasse (Berthier).
+On 26 March 1637 (we know the first child was baptized on 22 Feb.
+1638) he married in the parish of Saint-Sauveur, at Rouen, Marie Le Barbier.
+On 6 Oct.
+1637, having returned to New France, he took possession of the seigneury of Bellechasse (Berthier).
 This seigneury, with a frontage of a quarter of a league and a depth of one and a half leagues, had been granted to him by the Cent-Associés on the preceding 28 March; three years later, on 20 Nov.
 1640, he bought from René Maheu a tract of land on the Sainte-Geneviève hill.
 From then on Marsolet lived a steady life.
 In 1643, for example, the Relation spoke of him as a valued collaborator of the missionaries.

 Shortly before 1660, and although he still acted as an interpreter if occasion arose, Nicolas Marsolet ceased to make excursions to Tadoussac in order to devote himself to his business at Quebec.
 It is here that he died on 15 May 1677.
 His widow, who had given him 10 children, married Denis Le Maistre on 8 May 1681.
 She was buried at Quebec on 21 Feb.
 1688.
 As for Marsolet’s children, some of them became connected by marriage with the best families in the colony.